phalcon/documentation/docs/tutorial-vokuro.md

 | `Users`       | `delete`         | `/users/delete.volt`           | Delete user                                 |
 | `Users`       | `edit`           | `/users/edit.volt`             | Edit user                                   |

-The `/index.volt` file contains the main layout of the page, including stylesheets, javascript references etc. The `/layouts` directory contains different layouts that are used in the application, for instance a `public` one if the user is not logged in, and a `private` one for logged-in users.
-The individual views are injected into the layouts and construct the final page.
+The `/index.volt` file contains the main layout of the page, including stylesheets, javascript references, etc. The `/layouts` directory contains different layouts that are used in the application, for instance, a `public` one if the user is not logged in, and a `private` one for logged-in users.
+The individual views are injected into the layouts and constructed on the final page.

 ## Components
 There are several components that we use in Vökuró, offering functionality throughout the application.
 All these components are located in the `/src/Plugins` directory.